OpenPrograms/Fingercomp-Programs/README.md

 * `ffp`
   * A PCM (or WAV if the provided converter is used) player.

+## How to install
+You can, of course, just copy-paste files, but that's really inconvenient.
+If you have an internet card, you can use *package managers* to make it really easy.
+Those will handle downloading all files and installing dependencies for you.

+There are two package managers that work with OpenPrograms repositories: `hpm` that's bundled with the `oppm` module, and `oppm`.

+`oppm` can be found on the oppm floppy disk included in OpenComputers.
+Combine interweb and a floppy to get it, insert the floppy into a disk drive and run `install`.
+Then you can run `oppm install program` to install `program`.

 ### What is the Hel Repository?
 This is yet another OpenComputers program repository written by @moonlightowl and me.
 The key features are:
 * Sane versioning